A Woman Seeking A 'Free Birth' Is Met With Fierce Backlash When Her Child Is Stillborn

 — The Daily Beast (@thedailybeast) November 4, 2018

 “Freebirthers” believe in a birth outside a hospital with no assistance or intervention.
 There are social media groups, blogs, and podcasts dedicated to the freebirther movement which support it as a lifestyle choice.
 The group initially started as a backlash against the c-section rate in the United States, saying that many women were having the surgical birth against their will.
-The movement is a reaction against the idea that the only way to have your rights and wishes upheld was to subtract any and all medical authority.
+The movement is an outgrowth of the idea that the only way to have your rights and wishes upheld is to subtract any and all medical authority.

 Dr. Bruce Young, a professor of obstetrics and gynecology at the NYU School of Medicine, says that the average American woman could expect a home birth to be uneventful approximately 80% of the time, but the other 20% involved complications which threaten the life of the mother, the baby, or both.